bbsBayes/bbsBayes2/README.md

 remotes::install_github(("bbsBayes/bbsBayes2")
 ```

-If you want to install a developmental branch (at your own risk!), you can use
+If you want to install the developmental branch (which often includes additional
-the following (assuming you want to install a branch called `dev`).
+options and newest updates), you can use the following.

 ```{r}
 pak::pkg_install("bbsBayes/bbsBayes2@dev")